On This Page

 We had heard about the concept of “Peru time,” the social norm where things tend to run about 30 minutes behind schedule.
 This was not the case the particular morning of our hike, our bus arrived quite punctual at 4 am.
 We were just rolling out of bed as it pulled up to the hostel, our host yelling frantically at us to get up so as not to miss it.

 In total, it was a solid 3-and-a-half-hour bus ride to the start of the hike.
 We stopped for breakfast on the way and ate thin, pancake-like cakes, fruit, and coffee.
 Everyone was quiet.
 We were all still waking up.
-The roads were steep and narrow as they wound their way through the green layers of the Andes.
+The roads were steep and narrow as they wound their way through the Andes.

 The Trail Is Tough